espruino/BangleApps/apps/clockcal/README.md

 ## Configurable Features
 - Number of calendar rows (weeks)
-- Buzz on connect/disconnect (I know, this should be an extra widget, but for now, it is a configurable setting)
+- Buzz on connect/disconnect (I know, this should be an extra widget, but for now, it is included)
 - Clock Mode (24h/12h).
-Doesn't have an am/pm indicator, because I don't really care.
-It's configurable because it was easy.
+Doesn't have an am/pm indicator.
+It's only there because it was easy.
 - First day of the week
 - Red Saturday
 - Red Sunday